lunaweb/rails-style-guide/README.md

   business logic should naturally reside in the model).
 * Each controller action should (ideally) invoke only one method other than an initial find or new.
-* Share no more than two instance variables between a controller and a view.

 ## Models